Timers

 uint64_t interval_us);

-Add a timer to the event loop.
+Add a periodic timer to the event loop.

 Parameters: